taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Majhee: **"Oh, don't be so heartless, Osiel.
 No matter the story, we have a human child, lost and without a family.
 Let us at least give the benefit of the doubt."**

 Nova: **"I'd like to hear the thoughts of our newest Elder first.
-Terena?"**
+Maraba?"**

 ### Page 3

-Terena: **"The way I see it, we have 2 options..."**
+Maraba: **"The way I see it, we have 2 options..."**

-Terena: **"One is to reject the alliance, and go deeper into hiding, based on the assumption that if the Peacekeeper's fail to find us, the brutal conditions of the Red Zone will make them give up and go home."**
+Maraba: **"One is to reject the alliance, and go deeper into hiding, based on the assumption that if the Peacekeeper's fail to find us, the brutal conditions of the Red Zone will make them give up and go home."**

-Terena: **"The other option is to assume that eventually, the **WORLD GOV** will find us, given that they are in orbit, and they've already seen enough of us to send one warship.
+Maraba: **"The other option is to assume that eventually, the **WORLD GOV** will find us, given that they are in orbit, and they've already seen enough of us to send one warship.
 So we might as well take action now, and join our strength with the Biononymous."**

 Nova: **"Yes, those are both reasonable options in this situation."**

-Jina: **"But if Asoka's story is true, and the Peacekeepers intend to once again exploit the forest for its resources, then we should fight to defend what we've worked so hard to regain!!"**
+Maraba: **"But if Asoka's story is true, and the Peacekeepers intend to once again exploit the forest for its resources, then we should fight to defend what we've worked so hard to regain!!"**

 Osiel: **"So you admit that the validity of this story cannot be assumed!"**

-Jina: **"Why are you so determined to demonize this child?
+Maraba: **"Why are you so determined to demonize this child?
 Min saw the soldiers and their tanks *with her own eyes*.
 She may not yet be an Elder, but she has already been inked as an Expert Crafter.
 Will you not trust the word of your own clanmate?"**

 ### Page 4

 Osiel: **"Clanmate?
 Ha!
 Don't pretend like Min isn't your daughter.
 All I'm saying is, we are not yet informed enough to make an un-coerced decision!"**

-Jina: **"Are you volunteering to handle a diplomatic encounter with the Orbiters?
+Maraba: **"Are you volunteering to handle a diplomatic encounter with the Orbiters?
 I wouldn't vote for you anyway, I'm sure you'd run away at the first sign of trouble."**

-Nova: **"Jina!"**
+Nova: **"Maraba!"**

 The Elders debate the offer, and in the end decide to reject the alliance and move deeper into the Amazon, in the hopes that the Automata can avoid confrontation with the **WORLD GOV** indefinitely.
 The Elders offer to help Asoka return to the other side of the Red Zone, so that they can relay the Automata's response in person and return home.
 Asoka confesses that they are able to remotely broadcast the response to the other Biononymous, and besides, they had no more home to go back to.
 The Elders then offer Asoka asylum with the Automata and invite Asoka to come with them, in exchange for answering the questions of the Elders about the Biononymous and their technology.
 Fearful of the potential of betraying their dead parents, Asoka hesitates.
 Having few other options, Asoka accepts asylum with the Automata but asks for time to process before talking about their dead parents' and their research.
 Asoka uses Iri to relay the news back to Eireena - that the Automata have chosen to decline the offer of alliance, and have decided to go deeper into hiding.
 Eireena tells Asoka that more Peacekeepers have been stationed at every Green Haven, and that the **WORLD GOV** is now demanding 50% of the Green Havens' yearly yield, supposedly to feed the Peacekeepers who are keeping the Green Havens safe from the **DEATH DOGS**.
 Eireena shares her belief that the **DEATH DOGS** are creations of the **WORLD GOV**, meant to create an atmosphere of terror so that the **WORLD GOV** can subdue the planetside population into fearful obedience.
 Upon hearing this news, Asoka falls into a deep, dark depression.